vineetver/Text2Emotion/README.md

 <h2 align="center"> Text2Emotion </h2>

 ## Description
+Understanding emotions expressed in text is an essential task for many applications.
+Fine-grained emotion detection refers to identifying which emotions are represented by a text and the degree or intensity to which the emotion is expressed.
+This is a challenging task, as emotions are often expressed indirectly through metaphors or other figurative languages.
 The task is to build a web application that uses **natural language processing** to predict the emotion of a text.
 This is a multi-label classification task.
 The labels are 7 emotions: anger, disgust, fear, joy, sadness, surprise, and neutral.
 To evaluate the performance of the model F1 score is used.

 The current best model is a `fine-tuned BERT` with `tf.keras.optimizers.Adam` optimizer, `learning_rate = 5e-5`,